mvysny/karibu-helloworld-application/README.md

 Uses [Karibu-DSL](https://github.com/mvysny/karibu-dsl) Kotlin bindings to the [Vaadin](https://vaadin.com/flow) framework.

+Online [Demo of this app](https://karibu10-helloworld-app.herokuapp.com) running on Heroku.

 # Getting Started

 To quickly start the app, make sure that you have Java 8 JDK installed.
 Then, just type this into your terminal: